Obajana Cement: Kogi vows to claim accrued dividends from inception

+Mr. Fanwo comment was coming on the heel of Thursday report of the Technical committee set up to look into the illegal acquisition of Kogi Share in the Cement factory by Dangote.

+The 10-man committee headed by the Secretary to the State Government, Dr. (Mrs) Folashade Ayoade, in its reports submitted to Governor Yahaya Bello on Thursday had charged the government to take steps to recover Obajana Cement Company Plc now changed to Dangote Cement Company Plc.

-As a first step, the Specialised Technical Committee on the Evaluation of the Legality of the Alleged Acquisition of Obajana Cement Company Plc by Dangote Cement Company Limited has expressly asked the Kogi State Government to cancel the existing seven Certificates of Occupancy.
+The Specialised Technical Committee on the Evaluation of the Legality of the Alleged Acquisition of Obajana Cement Company Plc by Dangote Cement Company Limited also asked the State Government to cancel the existing seven Certificates of Occupancy given to Dangote

-This was part of the recommendations contained in the report of the 10-man committee, headed by the Secretary to the State Government, Dr. (Mrs) Folashade Ayoade, and submitted to Governor Yahaya Bello of the state.

-Reacting to an official statement by the Dangote Group on Friday, the Commissioner for Information in the state, Kingsley Fanwo, said it was important to make it clear to the general public that the state had all the relevant documents to prove that the purported acquisition of Obajana by Dangote was null and void.
+Speaking on the sideline of the report, Fanwo on Friday said it was important to make it clear to the general public that the state had all the relevant documents to prove that the purported acquisition of Obajana by Dangote was null and void.

 He noted that Kogi State indigenes would not be intimidated into forgoing their birth rights to any individual or institution, no matter how highly placed, adding that Governor Yahaya Bello was committed to his inaugural promise that his administration “shall exist for the sole purpose of serving the superseding interests of the people of Kogi State”.